Skip to main content Skip to navigation Skip to footer

 1. Generate an SSH key on your laptop.
 Once, ever.

-2. Copy it to your server.
-Repeat for every new server.
+2. Authorize it on each server with ssh-copy-id.
+Repeat for every server.

 Step 1: Generate a key